 With a stockpile of relevant topic ideas at the ready, organizations can begin work on step three: The content distribution strategy.
 This step entails how to present your content for digital signage most effectively to your audience.
 Of course, this means ensuring that all physical signage devices are in optimal locations where users will see them.
 But, the decisions don’t stop there:

 - Should the content be delivered through interactive kiosks and touch screens that let users explore?
 (An effective choice for retail digital signage in electronics markets, where customers will want to explore product specifications on their own terms before buying.)

 - Should the content be static and automated to guide users through an experience?
 (A common choice for digital signage in educational environments that want to inform, such as museums or schools.)

 - Will the content be best served by a single screen or multiple screens?
-(Individual screens are more suitable for digital signage in calm environments, such as medical offices, while multi-screen options such as video walls can be highly engaging for retail and hospitality organizations.)
+(Individual screens are more suitable for digital signage in calm environments, such as medical offices.
+However, multi-screen options, such as video walls, can be highly engaging for retail and hospitality organizations.)

 There are numerous aspects to consider in this phase.
-Each piece of content must be optimized for the screen displaying it.
+Organizations should optimize each piece of content for the screen displaying it.
 The text has to be clear, concise, and easy to take in at a glance.
 Images must be visually balanced with on-screen copy.
 Transitions from one screen to the next should be structured and organized.